FAQ: CLOSURE INFORMATION

 That is an option that we explored in recent years with legal and nonprofit consultants.
 To be successful and sustainable, Mindport would need to be set up, managed and funded as a nonprofit.
 This means creating and sustaining a nonprofit structure capable of continually raising the substantial sum of money needed to support exhibits, programs and other operations.

 There are already more than 120 arts, culture and humanities nonprofits in the Bellingham area doing important work here.
-Mindport is choosing to close instead of entering that market and competing for limited funds with our museum friends and other vital organizations.
+Mindport chose to close instead of entering that market and competing for limited funds with our museum friends and other vital organizations.

 Will the building be another empty space in downtown Bellingham?